Freedom of religion in Myanmar: Restrictions on religious freedom

 The Myanmar Institute of Theology (MIT) in Insein Township, Rangoon is the premier seminary for Baptists throughout the country.
 To accommodate a rapidly increasing enrolment, MIT raised funds to build a new classroom building and purchase building supplies.
 At the last minute, government officials refused to grant a building permit.
-Four years later, piles of construction materials still litter the campus where they gather mildew and rust.
-In contrast, the Government openly supports Buddhist seminaries and permits them to build large campuses.
+However, newly built churches are evident in several parts of the state.
+In Rangoon, Mandalay, and elsewhere, authorities allowed construction of new community centres by various Christian groups only if they agreed not to hold services there or erect Christian signs.